rizsotto/Bear/source/citnames/man/citnames.1.md

 `output.content`
 :   The `paths_to_include` and `paths_to_exclude` are for filter out entries from
     these directories.
-(Directory names has to be absolute paths.)
+(Directory names can to be absolute paths or relative to the current working directory if the `--run-checks` flag passed.)
     The `include_only_existing_source` allows or disables file check for the output.
+    The `--run-checks` flag overrides this config value.

 `output.format`
 :   The `command_as_array` controls which command field is emitted in the output.